titon/toolkit/docs/en/development/js/base.md

             <td>uid</td>
             <td>int</td>
             <td>
-                A unique identifier for the plugin instance.
+                A unique identifier for the module instance.
                 The value correlates to the number of instances in the page.
             </td>
         </tr>